 Maintain low cholesterol levels, exercise and quit smoking.
 If you have diabetes, keep it under control.
 Monitor your blood pressure, and keep it in check.
 Know your family medical history.
 If there is a history of heart disease, start earlier and be even more diligent about prevention.

 Avoiding Yeast Infections

-Yeast infections are common problems for women, especially if they live in hot, humid climates, according to gynecologists at Houston Methodist Hospital in Houston.
-The following tips can help avoid or decrease their frequency:
+Yeast infections are common problems for women, especially if they live in hot, humid climates, according to gynecologists at Houston Methodist.
+Several tips can help avoid or decrease their frequency:

 - Thoroughly dry the vaginal area after bathing or swimming.
 Also, do not stay in wet swimming suits for hours.

-- Eat yogurt with active yeast cultures and/or take Acidophilus supplements, which will replenish healthy bacteria.
+- Eat yogurt with active yeast cultures and/or take Lactobacillus acidophilus supplements, which replenish healthy bacteria.

-- Avoid eating foods that contain high sugar or are refined, such as white flour, because the yeast can thrive.
+- Avoid eating foods that are high in sugar or are refined, such as white flour, because they allow yeast to thrive.

 - Switch from moisturizing soaps to antibacterial soaps.

-- Stop using perfumed bath gels or soaps, as these may trigger yeast and bacterial infections.
+- Stop using perfumed bath gels or soaps because these may trigger yeast and bacterial infections.